SS St. Louis (1894)

-SS St. Louis, was a transatlantic passenger liner built by the William Cramp & Sons Building & Engine Company, Philadelphia and was launched on 12 November 1894; sponsored by Mrs. Grover Cleveland, wife of the President of the United States; and entered merchant service in 1895, under United States registry for the International Navigation Co., of New York City with her maiden voyage between New York and Southampton, England.
-She was acquired by the United States Navy during the Spanish–American War and commissioned under the name USS St. Louis in 1898, and again during World War I under the name USS Louisville (ID-1644) from 1918 to 1919.
-After she reverted to her original name in 1919, she burned in 1920 while undergoing a refit.
-She was scrapped in 1924 in Genoa.
+SS St. Louis was a passenger liner built in 1894 and sponsored by Frances Cleveland, the wife of Grover Cleveland.
+She entered merchant service in 1895, operating between New York and Southampton, England.
+St. Louis was registered in the United States and owned by the International Navigation Company of New York City.
+She was acquired by the U.S. Navy during both the Spanish–American War (when she was renamed USS St. Louis) and World War I (when she was renamed USS Louisville).
+After the ship reverted to its original name in 1919, she caught fire and was scrapped in Genoa in 1924.